relevance/labrepl/README.markdown

 * Restart NetBeans with the git and Enclojure plugins installed
 * Clone the labrepl project from GitHub
   * Go to the Team > Git > Clone Other menu
-  * For the Repository URL, use git://github.com/relevance/labrepl
+  * For the Repository URL, use: git://github.com/relevance/labrepl.git
   * Choose an arbitrary Parent Directory location where NetBeans will clone laprepl
 * Open the labrepl project
   * Use the File > Open Project menu and select the directory where you cloned labrepl